 Make yourself unnecessary faster than feels comfortable.

-"Without the story, can you breakdown what's actually happening here?"
+"Without the story, can you break down what's actually happening here?"

 "What assumption are you making that you're afraid to say out loud?"